HUD¶

 factor!

-The z_index field specifies the order of HUD elements from back to front.
+The z_index field is an integer [s16] that specifies the order

-Lower z-index elements are displayed behind higher z-index elements.
-Elements
+of HUD elements from back to front.
+Lower z-index elements are displayed behind

-with same z-index are displayed in an arbitrary order.
+higher z-index elements.
+Elements with same z-index are displayed in an arbitrary order.

 Default 0.

-Supports negative values.
 By convention, the following values are recommended:

 - -400: Graphical effects, such as vignette